 Balanced and multimodal streets, or "complete streets," are envisioned for the NE I-35 and Loop 410 Area Regional Center, providing safe road designs for vehicles, pedestrians, and cyclists alike.
-The following streets are prioritized segments recommended for the Transportation and Public Works Departments to study for complete streets improvements:
+The following streets are prioritized segments recommended for the Transportation and Public Works departments to study for complete streets improvements:

-- Thousand Oaks Drive from Perrin Beitel Road to Bulverde Road; - Nacogdoches Road from Lady Bird Johnson Park to Wurzbach Parkway; - Walzem Road from Austin Highway to Cross Creek; and - Crosswinds Way from I-35 to Wurzbach Parkway.
+- Thousand Oaks from Perrin Beitel to Bulverde Road; - Thousand Oaks between Wurzbach Parkway and I-35 (near Beitel Creek Trail) - Nacogdoches Road from Lady Bird Johnson Park to Wurzbach Parkway; - Walzem Road from Austin Highway to Cross Creek; and - Crosswinds Way from I-35 to Wurzbach Parkway.